Shane Dawson: Controversies

-Dawson has been criticized for his racial comedy, particularly his use of blackface in several past skits, his use of the word "nigga" in multiple videos, and his jokes about "ghetto pranks" at the 2012 VidCon.
+Dawson has been criticized for his racial comedy, particularly his use of blackface in several skits impersonating Wendy Williams and Chris Brown, his use of the words "nigga" and "nigger" in multiple videos, and his jokes about "ghetto pranks" at the 2012 VidCon.
+These past performances, and their reliance on caricatures of people of color and other minorities, led to allegations of racism.
 In September 2014, YouTuber Franchesca Ramsey and other bloggers criticized Dawson for his past actions.
 He later apologized for the jokes in a video, stating that he viewed the controversy as a "learning experience".
-Many of his past performances relied on caricatures of people of color and other minorities, and he used blackface to portray Wendy Williams and Chris Brown in some skits, leading to allegations of racism.

 In 2018, Dawson was the subject of a controversy regarding comments he had made about pedophilia on a 2013 episode of his podcast Shane and Friends, after which he published an apology video likening his comedic style at the time to that of shock jocks.
 The same comments were also the subject of a controversy in March 2019, coupled with more controversy regarding comments he had made on a 2015 episode of the same podcast about engaging in sexual activity with his cat.

-On June 26, 2020, Dawson responded to criticism of his racial comedy by posting a 20-minute video in which he addressed renewed criticism for his use of blackface, the word "nigga", and other offensive comments he made since launching his YouTube channel.
-Although he had apologized publicly before, Dawson claimed he had only recently realized how "those apologies suck" and that he didn't "know who that person is anymore".
+On June 26, 2020, Dawson responded to criticism of his racial comedy by posting a 20-minute video in which he addressed renewed criticism for his use of blackface, the words "nigga" and "nigger", and other offensive comments he made since launching his YouTube channel.
+Although he had apologized publicly before, Dawson claimed he had only recently realized how "those apologies suck" and that he did not "know who that person is anymore".
 He further remarked how he "should have been punished for things" and how "finally just [owning] up to all of this and [being] accountable is worth losing everything" to him.
 Dawson also apologized to James Charles, whom he had described as "egocentric" and "power hungry" just a week before.
 He concluded his apology video by vowing to better his "actions", but said he understands if people do not want to accept his apology or no longer support him.
 He also claimed that he dealt with the pain from his childhood by making inappropriate jokes: "It is something I did for shock value or because I thought it was funny.
 It's all gross and I promise that that is not real; that is not me."
 Hours after his apology was posted, musician Jaden Smith accused Dawson of sexualizing his sister Willow Smith, expressing how he was "disgusted" after an old video resurfaced of Dawson pretending to masturbate while looking at a poster of Willow, who was 11 years old at the time.
 Jaden and Willow's mother Jada Pinkett Smith also told Dawson that she was "done with the excuses".

 On June 29, 2020, Target announced that it was "in the process of removing" Dawson's two published books I Hate Myselfie and It Gets Worse from its shelves.
 On June 30, YouTube indefinitely suspended monetization on all three of Dawson's channels.